ThomasBittner1/KangarooDocumentation/docs/face/shapeEditor2.md

+---
+title: Shape Editor in Kangaroo Builder
+description: Sculpt and Manage BlendShapes for Kangaroo Builder in Maya
+---

 ## Connecting the Rig
 There's two main reason why we need to connect the rig into the blendShape Editor - getting *jawOpen* and *eyeLook* joints into